-For the Winter 2023 cycle, $33,000 is available due to a one-time influx of extra funding from the Graduate School.
-Starting in Spring 2023, the total amount available per TFP cycle will decline to $20,000.
+For the Winter 2023 cycle, $33,000 was available due to a one-time influx of extra funding from the Graduate School.
+Starting in Spring 2023, the total amount available per TFP cycle will be $20,000.

 GPSS Programs strongly discourages applicants from making travel plans assuming they will receive money from the TFP, or that they will receive a certain amount of money.
 GPSS Programs makes every effort to release decisions in a timely manner so that applicants can plan ahead.
 Applicants should not expect the TFP to fully fund their travel.
 GPSS Programs expects applicants to make every effort toward finding external funding sources from advisors, departments, professional societies, etc.

 Does the TFP selection process consider academic achievement, service, leadership or other measures of merit?